The Odyssey of the Fittest: Can Agents Survive and Still Be Good?: Related Work

 \subsection{LLM-Driven Simulations}

-\citeauthor{park2023generativeagentsinteractivesimulacra} demonstrated how LLMs can simulate interactive environments through Generative Agents, integrating memory and reasoning modules to guide agent behavior over time.
-While these agents adapt their actions, the simulation itself remains static.
-This study informed our approach by highlighting memory’s role in autonomy, though this paper's methodology extends beyond fixed environments by allowing AI-driven world evolution.

-\citeauthor{bojic_cern_2024} introduced CERN for AI, a framework testing AI alignment within a predefined digital city.
-Their approach focuses on reinforcement learning-based adaptation, and the environment remains externally controlled and does not evolve dynamically. \citeauthor{yang2024psychogatnovelpsychologicalmeasurement}’s PsychoGAT framework is the most similar to this paper's methodology, using LLMs to simulate human participants in interactive fiction games and self-assess psychological traits.
-This paper focuses on AI decision-making in dynamically structured environments, whereas PsychoGAT is designed for psychological assessment, using LLM agents to simulate human responses within predefined narrative frameworks.

-\citeauthor{wang2023humanoidagentsplatformsimulating} presented a Humanoid Agent platform where agent's internal states motivate their external decisions.
-Agents in the environment are modeled similar to \citeauthor{park2023generativeagentsinteractivesimulacra}'s agents, with a name, age, and a plan for the day.
+\citeA{park2023generativeagentsinteractivesimulacra} demonstrated how LLMs can simulate interactive environments through Generative Agents, integrating memory and reasoning modules to guide agent behavior over time. \citeA{bojic_cern_2024} introduced CERN for AI, a framework testing AI alignment within a predefined digital city. \citeA{yang2024psychogatnovelpsychologicalmeasurement}’s PsychoGAT framework used LLMs to simulate human participants in interactive fiction games and self-assess psychological traits. \citeA{wang2023humanoidagentsplatformsimulating} presented a Humanoid Agent platform where agent's internal states motivate their external decisions.
+Agents in the environment are modeled similarly to \citeA{park2023generativeagentsinteractivesimulacra}'s agents, with a name, age, and a plan for the day.
 They have health and emotional scales that fluctuate, and the agents behaviors are guided by balancing these scales.
-Modeling agent goals is a common objective between the Humanoid Agent project and this one.